 Hike Tent Ridge

-Nearby to Windtower is one of the most famous Kananaskis Hikes.
-Tent Ridge is a favorite for locals and visitors alike.
+The Tent Ridge hike is a favorite for locals and visitors alike.
 It’s a short (for the Canadian Rockies, that is), easy scramble with absolutely incredible views of Spray Lakes.
 The best time to get up there is at sunrise or sunset for amazing photos.

 Bike Highwood Pass